ngallo/playground-server/README.md

-# Permguard Cedar Policy Language Playground
+# Permguard AuthZ Server Playground

-A sandbox environment for exploring and testing policies with the Cedar Policy Language in Permguard.
+A sandbox environment for exploring and testing the Permguard AuthZ Server.